-Diplomats have both professional and, often, ideological (see e.g. Lindsey (2023)) incentives to further the achievement of their governments' foreign policy goals: for the U.S., these goals include promoting U.S. business abroad, defending and strengthening human rights, promoting democracy, and so on.
-However, diplomats are given substantial leverage over how to best achieve these relatively broad goals.
+Diplomats are bureaucrats with long leashes; they are given broad mandates, but also substantial autonomy over how to fulfill those mandates.
 This creates slack that allows diplomats to change their approach to a policy issue-or to shift their allocation of time among different issues-without requiring higher authorization.
 For example, former U.S. Ambassador to Colombia Charles Gillespie, Jr. recounts a shift in attention towards intellectual property rights protection: "Jack Valenti, the President of the Motion Picture Exporters' Association, came to Colombia several times to discuss this matter.
 He stayed with me at the Embassy residence.
 We would go in to see Colombian Government officials on this matter... we were able actually to develop some cooperative efforts with the U.S. Patent Office to send people down to Colombia to move this issue along."
-Given that intellectual property rights violations are a barrier to U.S. exports and investment-and U.S. diplomats are given a broad mandate to open and expand markets for American exports Ambassador Gillespie Jr. was able to act independently on information received from the trade organization.
+Given that intellectual property rights violations are a barrier to U.S. exports and investment-and U.S. diplomats are given a broad mandate to open and expand markets for American exports.
+Ambassador Gillespie Jr. was able to act independently on information received from the